plone/training/viewlets_1.rst

         In this example, :samp:`ISocial(self.context)` does return the context directly.
 It is still good to use this idiom for two reasons:

           #.
 It makes it clear, that we only want to use the ISocial aspect of the object
           #.
-If we decide to use a factory, for example to store our attributes in an annotation, we would `not` get back our context, but the adapter
+If we decide to use a factory, for example to store our attributes in an annotation, we would `not` get back our context, but the adapter.

+        Therefore in this example you could simply write ``return self.context.lanyrd``.

 .. code-block:: python
     :linenos:
-    :emphasize-lines: 5-7
+    :emphasize-lines: 2, 6-8

-    ...
+    from plone.app.layout.viewlets import ViewletBase
     from ploneconf.site.behaviors.social import ISocial

     class SocialViewlet(ViewletBase):